 Video Conferencing facilities were provided to the Directors to facilitate them to participate in the meetings.

-The Chairman of the Audit Committee, Stakeholders Relationship Committee and Mr.Ravindra Gupta, member of Nomination and Remuneration Committee(NRC), on behalf of Chairman of NRC attended the Annual General Meeting.
+The Chairman of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee attended the Annual General Meeting.

 (d) Details of Other Directorships/ Committee Memberships